niklasknoell/Microsat-gps-sim/README.md

 As can be observed from the figures, the order of magnitude of the error of the position components is ... m.
 For the velocity components, the order of magnitude of the error is ... m/s.

 While the error in the state components gives a rough idea of the order of magnitude of the error, a metric for the overall error would be even more useful, as the error in the x, y and z components depends largely on the inclination of the orbit.
-The root mean squared error (RMSE) gives a good indication of the overall error, which can be also compared with other orbits with different inclination.
-The RMSE can be calculated with:
+The root mean squared error (RMSE) gives a good indication of the overall error, which can be also be readily compared with other orbits with different inclination.

 The RMSE calculated up to any time in the propagation is shown in: